Image: http://www.peacebuttons.info/E-News/images/PeaceTrain.gif

 1984 - Dallas Holocaust Museum/Center for Education & Tolerance, Dallas, Texas (USA).
 "In 1984, survivors and benefactors established The Dallas Memorial Center for Holocaust Studies at the Dallas Jewish Community Center in North Dallas.
 NB: First observed use of the word "Holocaust" in the name of a Holocaust monument.
 In January 2005, the present name was adopted, and the museum moved to its present, temporary location in downtown Dallas.
 Houses an actual boxcar (from Belgium) used to transport Jews to ghettos and concentration camps.
 (According to Smithsonian.com, this is "he first boxcar ever used in a Holocaust museum.")
 Plans have been made for its permanent location in the historic West End area [right image]."

 1990 - Cattle car, Yad Vashem, Jerusalem (Israel).
-"Used by the Nazis to transport Jews to the camps.
-Given to Yad Vashem by the Polish authorities in 1990.
-Now part of a memorial designed by Moshe Safdie, it sits on a severed railroad track jutting out over the slope of a hill, suspended between heaven and earth."
+Sometimes called "Auschwitz Wagon."
+"Used by Nazis to transport Jews to death camps.
+Given to Yad Vashem by Polish authorities.
+Now part of a memorial designed by Moshe Safdie, it sits on a severed railroad track jutting out over the slope of a hill, suspended between heaven & earth."
+Inscribed on on railing is poem "written in pencil in the sealed railway car" by Dan Pagis: "here in this carload / I am Eve / with Abel by son / if you see my other son / cain son of man / tell him I"

 June 19, 1991 - Railcar, United States Holocaust Memorial Museum.
 Washington DC (USA).
 Middle image shows the rail car being placed inside the museum on February 9, 1991.